Inzaghi-Mohamed/YouFocus/README.md

 ![Alt text](./public/images/YouFocusLogo.png)

-You can the App at: https://youfocus.techscripted.info
+You can find the App at: https://youfocus.techscripted.info